 Behind the lighthouse is the most beautiful part of Hammerknuden - the site of the former quarry.
 The granite mined there was, next to herring, the most valuable export commodity of the island.
 The trail leads to the emerald lake Opalsø, which was created at the excavation site, and to the island's largest glacial lake, Hammersø.

-Another interesting place is the Almindingen forest, it is the fifth-largest forest in Denmark, with 50 km2 of picturesque hills and valleys, rock walls, peat bogs and small lakes.
-A real Eldorado for hiking enthusiasts, avid cyclists, and in autumn also for mushroom pickers.
-But it wasn't always like that.
-Almindingen loosely translated means belonging to all people.
-For centuries, sheep, cows, and horses grazed carelessly in the grassy clearings, and the trees were cut and chopped for fuel.
-It was not until 1800 that Hans Rømer, Bornholm's first royal forester, fenced the forest with a stone wall and began to recreate it.
-In over 200 years, Almindingen has developed into one of Denmark's most beautiful forests.
+Another interesting place is the Almindingen Forest, the fifth largest forest in Denmark, covering 50 km² of picturesque hills and valleys, rocky walls, peat bogs, and small lakes.
+It is a paradise for hiking enthusiasts, avid cyclists, and in autumn, for mushroom pickers as well.
+But it wasn't always this way.
+Almindingen, in a free translation, means "belonging to all people."
+For centuries, sheep, cows, and horses grazed carelessly on the grass-covered clearings, and trees were cut down for firewood.
+It was only in 1800 that Hans Rømer, the first royal forester of Bornholm, fenced the forest with a stone wall and began to restore it.
+Over more than 200 years, Almindingen has developed into one of the most beautiful Danish forests.

-Several years ago, seven bison were brought here from Poland, the herd of which has grown over the years.
-You can meet them while walking (and even driving a car!)
-Through the part of Almindingen known as the Bison Forest.
+A few years ago, seven bison were brought here from Poland, and their herd has grown over the years.
+You can encounter them while walking (or even driving!) through the part of Almindingen called the Bison Forest.

 Another very interesting point is the town of Gudhjem and its surroundings.
 When we stand in Bokul, a vantage point on a hill above Gudhjem, we will understand why painter Oluf Høst fell in love with this fishing village.
 He was the only representative of the Danish Expressionist school in Bornholm, who was born on the island and spent most of his life here.
 The Bognemark farm, located near Gudhjem, was a favourite theme in his work - it can be seen in over 200 paintings.